Overtorment/Cashier-BTC/README.md

 Cashier-BTC
 ===================

-Self-hosted nodejs bitcoin payment gateway.
+Self-hosted Node.js Bitcoin payment gateway.
 Provides REST API for anyone who wants to accept bitcoin.
 Request payments (invoicing), check payments (whether invoice is paid), receive callbacks if payment is made.
 Aggregate funds on final (aggregational) address.
 Depends on Bitcore, Chain, Couchdb for storage.

+* Simple
+* Transactions are signed locally.
+No private keys leak
+* No need to setup and sychronise full bitcoind node.
+Instantly ready to do the job.
+* Battle-tested in production: 20+ BTC turnover already

 Installation